partlygloudy/personal-website/blog/posts/18-predictions-6.md

 ### What will the median % prevalence of EG.5 in the US be for the biweekly periods for August 19th and September 2?

 Honestly, I was very busy when this question popped up, and I don’t really have experience predicting on questions like this previously, so I didn’t put a ton of effort into this one.
-There’s a good chance I will get totally hammered on this.
+There’s a good chance I will get totally crushed on this.

 The question is based on [this CDC page](https://covid.cdc.gov/covid-data-tracker/#variant-proportions), which tracks the proportion of each different known Covid variant as a percentage of new cases, and is updated every two weeks.
 The question is asking for predictions on what the prevalence of the EG.5 variant will be on 8/19 and 9/2.